ryanq47/CS-EXTC2-HUB/README.md

 If you run into any bugs, PLEASE submit an issue!

 NOTE!!!
-This tool is UNIX only, due to the compilation feature.
+This tool can only be run on linux operating systems, due to the compilation feature.

 ---